chrisgrieser/nvim-various-textobjs/README.md

 	-- disable only some default keymaps, e.g. { "ai", "ii" }
 	disabledKeymaps = {},

-	-- display notifications if a text object is not found notifyNotFound = true,
+	-- display notification if a text object is not found notifyNotFound = true,
 }
 ```